track02/Youtube-Player/README.md

 # Youtube-Skipper
-Firefox extension to automatically skip Youtube videos by a specified amount
+Firefox extension to automatically skip Youtube videos by a specified amount of time.

+Enter Min/Sec in the box and press enable, videos will automatically be skipped by the set amount.

+Disable the addon by hitting the disable button.

 ## To Do